jhvanderschee/jekyllcodex/_posts/2018-12-10-about-availability-and-redundancy.md

 ### What if the CMS does not work properly?

 I have set up different CMS services that work at the same time.
-Note that CloudCannon provides different levels of access (full/code access and limited/editor access), while Forestry.io only provides limited/editor access and Github only provides full/code access.
+Note that each CMS has his own levels of access.
+CloudCannon provides full/code access AND limited/editor access.
+Forestry.io and Netlify CMS only provide limited/editor access and Github only provides full/code access.

 - This website can be edited directly on [Github](https://github.com/jhvanderschee/jekyllcodex){:.gray}.
 - This website can be edited in the [Forestry.io CMS](https://forestry.io){:.gray}.